Painting Walls Calories Burned Calculator

 How many calories does painting walls burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 127 calories during 30 minutes of painting walls.
-This is based on a MET value of 3.5.
+A person weighing 160 lbs (73 kg) burns approximately 133 calories during 30 minutes of painting walls.
+This is based on a MET value of 3.5 for painting walls.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of painting walls?

-The MET (Metabolic Equivalent of Task) value for painting walls is 3.5.
+The default MET (Metabolic Equivalent of Task) value for painting walls is 3.5, while the selected training style uses MET 3.5.
 This means painting walls burns 3.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is painting walls good for weight loss?